Physics in the medieval Islamic world: Astronomy

 The Islamic understanding of the astronomical model was based on the Greek Ptolemaic system.
 However, many early astronomers had started to question the model.
 It was not always accurate in its predictions and was over complicated because astronomers were trying to mathematically describe the movement of the heavenly bodies.
 Ibn al-Haytham published Al-Shukuk ala Batiamyus ("Doubts on Ptolemy"), which outlined his many criticisms of the Ptolemaic paradigm.
 This book encouraged other astronomers to develop new models to explain celestial movement better than Ptolemy.
-In al-Haytham's Book of Optics he argues that the celestial spheres were not made of solid matter, and that the heavens are less dense that air.
-Al-Haytham eventually concludes that heavenly bodies follow the same laws of physics as earthly bodies.
+In al-Haytham's Book of Optics he argues that the celestial spheres were not made of solid matter, and that the heavens are less dense than air.
 Some astronomers theorized about gravity too, al-Khazini suggests that the gravity an object contains varies depending on its distance from the center of the universe.
 The center of the universe in this case refers to the center of the Earth.